Flooding-Research/optimal-message-dissemination-simulations/README.md

 # Simulations for Asymptotically Optimal Message Dissemination with Applications to Blockchains
-This repository contains the necessary source code to reproduce the results presented in the paper [Asymptotically Optimal Message Dissemination with Applications to Blockchains](https://eprint.iacr.org/2022/1723).
+This repository contains the necessary source code to reproduce the simulation results presented in the paper [Asymptotically Optimal Message Dissemination with Applications to Blockchains](https://eprint.iacr.org/2022/1723).

-The paper includes both results from probabilistic simulations in `Python` and an implementation in `C++` to upper bound the computational overhead.
-Below we describe how to reproduce the results for the probabilistic simulations.

-## Probabilistic Simulations
-The Python script `sim.py` found in the folder `probabilistic-simulations` can reproduce all the data underlying the probabilistic simulations shown in the paper.
+The Python script `sim.py` can reproduce all the data underlying the probabilistic simulations shown in the paper.

-### Prerequisites
+## Prerequisites
 To run the simulation script, ensure you have Python 3.x installed with the following packages:

 - NumPy